Paid breaks are a right - not an option at Maccas.

-A common issue is changing and cancelling shifts at last minute or after you’ve already got to work.
+A common issue for SDA members is changing and cancelling shifts at last minute or after you’ve already got to work.
 We know that casuals often arrive to work only to be told their shift has been cancelled.

 If you arrive to work and you haven’t been told your shift has been cancelled – you should be paid for that shift.

 The Company cannot refuse to pay you for that shift if they have not contacted you prior to your shift starting.

 Just because you’re casual, does not mean you don’t have rights at work.
 If you need help speaking up about this in your store, get in touch with us.

 Remember, part-time employees should have a regular pattern of work and you must have agreed to your hours and days of work in writing.

 If you’re full-time you must receive an average of 38 hours per week.

 All permanent employees must be consulted about any changes to your roster and any changes must be made in writing before the change occurs.
 If you don’t agree to the proposed roster changes, don’t sign anything and contact the SDA for help.

 - Full-time employees accrue 10 days of paid personal leave each year.